-The author of Present Shock: When Everything Happens Now and a dozen other bestselling books on media, technology, and culture, including Program or Be Programmed, Media Virus, etc.
+The author of Present Shock: When Everything Happens Now, Program or Be Programmed, Media Virus, and others.

 Robert K. Logan

-Now, thanks to the Internet, in the historical blink of an eye, the number of authors has reached two billion people.
-In his new book, Human as Media.
-The Emancipation of Authorship, the Russian media futurist Andrey Miroshnichenko examines the impact of emancipated authorship on the media, culture, and politics in closed and open societies.
+Now, thanks to the Internet, historically in the blink of an eye, the number of authors has reached two billion people.
+In Human as Media.
+The Emancipation of Authorship, media futurist Andrey Miroshnichenko examines the impact of emancipated authorship on the media, culture, and politics in closed and open societies.
 Miroshnichenko demonstrates that, becoming themselves the media, people unavoidably engage in the evolution of media activism.
-For the sake of response and better socialisation, the former audience gets increasingly infected by authorship and inevitably moves from everyday idle talk, to funny cats, then to communal subjects, and finally, to political activities.
+For the sake of response and better socialization, the former audience gets increasingly infected by authorship and inevitably moves from everyday idle talk, to funny cats, then to socially significant topics, and finally, to political activities.

-The conflict between emancipated authorship and the old broadcast media model will stir up antagonisms between developed and developing countries, and will also intensify social and cultural conflicts within developing countries.
+The conflict between emancipated authorship and the old broadcasting media model will stir up antagonisms between developed and developing countries, and will also intensify social and cultural conflicts within developing countries.

-Andrey Miroshnichenko is a Russian media futurist, journalist, writer and public speaker, PhD, coordinator for the Russian Association of Futurologists, Fulbright-Kennan scholar (2012-2013), and the author of a number of books on linguistics, journalism and communications.
-He is also a regular contributor to influential Russian media outlets, including Forbes.ru, Slon.ru, The Moscow News, Colta.ru and others.
+Andrey Miroshnichenko is a media futurist, journalist, and public speaker, Fulbright-Kennan scholar (2012-2013), and the author of a number of books on journalism and communications.
+He gas a degree in journalism and linguistics.

 Andrey Miroshnichenko is known for his concept of the Viral Editor and his research in the media sphere.
-After working in print media for twenty years, Miroshnichenko wrote his book, When Newspapers Die (2010), which became a bestseller in Russian media circles, subsequently leaving the press himself.
-Over the past few years, he has been consulting major corporations and politicians on issues of media behavior.
-He also researches and advises on the development of new, old and corporate media.”
+After working in print media for twenty years, Miroshnichenko wrote his book, When Newspapers Die (2010), which became a bestseller in Russian media circles.
+His most recent book is Postjournalism and the death of newspapers.
+The media after Trump: manufacturing anger and polarization (2020).
+Now he teaches and studies media at York University, Toronto.

-Also, see the review by Robert K. Logan: Review, Precis and Comments Re Andrey Miroshnichenko’s book Man as Media: The Emancipation of Authorship.
+Review by Robert K. Logan: Review, Precis and Comments Re Andrey Miroshnichenko’s book Human as Media: The Emancipation of Authorship.